ClearURLs/Addon/README.md

 Indeed most of the above URL is tracking code.
 Once ClearURLs has cleaned the address, it will look like this:
 `https://www.amazon.com/dp/exampleProduct`

+## Features

+* Removes tracking from URLs automatically in the background
+* Blocks some common ad domains (optional)
+* Has a built-in tool to clean up multiple URLs at once
+* Supports redirection to the destination, without tracking services as middleman
+* Adds an entry to the context menu so that links can be copied quickly and cleanly
+* Blocks hyperlink auditing, also known as *ping tracking* (see also [this article](https://html.spec.whatwg.org/multipage/links.html#hyperlink-auditing))
+* Prevents tracking injection over history API (see also: [The replaceState() method](https://developer.mozilla.org/en-US/docs/Web/API/History_API#The_replaceState()_method))
+* Prevents Google from rewriting the search results (to include tracking elements)
+* Prevents Yandex from rewriting the search results (to include tracking elements)

 ## Permissons
 Reasoning for needed permissions can be found under [here](https://gitlab.com/KevinRoebert/ClearUrls/issues/159).